segmentio/segment-docs/src/getting-started/03-planning-full-install.md

 - How do people discover, start using, and paying for your product?
 - What are the most important steps in a customer's journey?

-While it may seem obvious, we highly recommend documenting your high-level business objectives (see [the Goals tab in Google Sheet Tracking Plan](https://docs.google.com/spreadsheets/d/1TA6qTcDHoZzsG7-C6p5yHGximDxqoNtizguKs7Z0av4/view) template).
+While it may seem obvious, we highly recommend documenting your high-level business objectives.
 More specifically, ask yourself: what are the measurable business outcomes you want to achieve this year?
 Do you want to acquire new customers?
 Generate more new sign-ups, drive more incremental revenue among your current customer base?

 The best way to answer this question is to interview stakeholders in your organization who will consume the data.